Delta lenses as coalgebras for a comonad: Concluding remarks

 \subsection{Acknowledgements}

 The author would like to thank Michael Johnson for his feedback on this work, the anonymous reviewers of this paper for their helpful comments, and the audience of the Bx2021 workshop for their insightful questions.
 The author also thanks Eli Hazel and Giacomo Tendas for their suggestions which improved the final version of this paper.
+The author is grateful for the support of the Australian Government Research Training Program Scholarship.